Ebac: John Elliott

 John Elliott was born in Bishop Auckland and trained as an engineer.
 His father was a baker who died when Elliott was six months old.
 Elliot grew up in High Lands, a Durham pit village near Cockfield.

-In 2004, John Elliott (Founder and Chairman of Ebac), became the Chairman of the 'North East Says No' campaign which was set up to stop Deputy Prime Minister John Prescott's plans for a regional assembly.
-The campaign was a huge success with 78% of voters saying No. John has since made a number of TV appearances including Channel 4's Secret Millionaire [Series 1:Episode 2] and the very first episode of the BBC comedy documentary 'Bring Your Husband To Heel'.
+In 2004, Elliott became Chairman of the "North East Says No" campaign which was set up to stop Deputy Prime Minister John Prescott's plans for a regional assembly.
+The campaign was a huge success with 78% of voters saying no. Elliot has since made a number of TV appearances including Channel 4's The Secret Millionaire and the first episode of the BBC comedy documentary Bring Your Husband To Heel.

+In January 2025, Elliott told a Reform UK rally that people who voted Remain in the Brexit referendum "shouldn't be allowed to vote".